Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What are some of the symptoms of immune conditions?

-- poor growth (children)
+- poor growth (in children)

-- infections with unusual germs
+- infections caused by unusual germs

 - chronic diarrhoea